afrostalin/FireNET/README.md

 * creating a player profile, indicating nickname and model character
 * in-game store system
 * inventory system
+* invite system
 * the system of friends and private messages
 * simple matchmaking system

 The server is based on the QT 5.7 framework, can use Redis and MySql databases, also ssl encryption with open and private keys.

+WARNING : FIRENET NOT COMPATIBLE WITH CRYENGINE VERSION < 5.3

 # Building